 Think about this: less than half of 1% of city water is used for human consumption.
 Over half of city water, on average, is used for non-residential purposes such as commercial industrial, fire and hydrant flushing.
 We are treating over 99.5% of city water for non human consumption.
 Someday we will just treat water for how it is going to be used at a much lower cost for higher quality tap water!

-American Clear Water proudly offers financing on popular water softeners and home water filtration systems
+American Clear Water LLC. proudly offers financing on popular water softeners and home water filtration systems

 6-Months Same as Cash